Code-Institute-Submissions/Milestone-Project-One-18/README.md

     3. Tried to submit the form with an invalid email address, error message asking for an email address with '@' symbol appears.
     4. Tried to submit without a phone number, verified that an error "Please fill in this field" appears.
     5. Tried to submit without a password, verified that an error "Please fill in this field" appears.
-    6. Tried to submit the form with all inputs valid,
+    6. Tried to submit the form with all inputs valid, verified in this scenario that the code institute success page appears.

 This site was tested using various resources such as: